apimorphism/telegramium/README.md

 Do not create pull requests with changes on telegramium-core as we use semi-automatic way to work with it.
 Except that any PR-s are welcome.

+Before you submit the PR, ensure that you've formatted your code by running the `sbt fmtAll` command.

 ### Alternatives

 You may also want to have a look at these projects: